‘He came across three or four Villa transfers that he had no idea were taking place.’

-Still, Faulkner soon found out that Villa chairman Randy Lerner was a big fan of ITKs and may go for his idea.
+Regardless of the issue, Faulkner soon found out that Villa chairman Randy Lerner was a big fan of ITKs and could potentially go for his idea.

 A week or so later, according to the ITK, Murphy was a player who was off to Blackburn Rovers.

 Apparently, in the eyes of the ITK, Lambert had never thought about the possibility that Gary Gardner would actually be coming back from injury and was made to ‘reassess options’.